NYCPlanning/cpdocs/docs/facilitiesdb.md

 Currently, FacDB aggregates and synthesizes data sourced from 42 agencies, recording more than 31,000 facilities throughout NYC.
 A full listing of the facility types is provided in the Data Dictionary.

-Historically, these records were updated only once per year.
-Beginning with this latest September _, 2016 release, the database is being produced using a revamped approach that relies heavily on automating the collection and transformation of data that agencies already publish.
+Historically, these records were updated only once per year in DCP's Selected Facilities and Program Sites Database which is now being retired.
+Beginning with this September _, 2016 release, the Facilities Database is rebranded and being produced using a revamped approach that relies heavily on automating the collection and transformation of data that agencies already publish.
 The process has been automated to pull from all available source datasets twice per month, so that the database will be as up-to-date as the source data.
 85% of the data sources are open datasets that agencies publish independently.

 ### Overview

 | General information |
 | :------------: | ------------- |
 | Dataset Name | "Facilities Database "|